GoogleCloudPlatform/cloud-bigtable-examples/scala/bigtable-shc/README.md

 The above command should build `target/cloud-bigtable-dataproc-spark-shc-0.1-jar-with-dependencies.jar` file.

-**NOTE**: Since the Bigtable configuration is included in the fat jar, any changes will require a repackaging of the uberjar.
+**NOTE**: Since the Cloud Bigtable configuration is included in the (fat) jar, any changes will require a re-assembling it.

-## Testing Locally (Optional but Recommended)
+## Test Locally

 This step requires a local installation of Apache Spark.

-While you need a real Bigtable cluster, you can test the sample locally, if you have Spark installed.
-For testing, consider a Bigtable development cluster.
+While you need a real Cloud Bigtable cluster, you can test the sample locally, if you have Spark installed.
+For testing, consider a Cloud Bigtable development cluster.

     $SPARK_HOME/bin/spark-submit \